ErikAmerico/Jade3/README.md

 - Next to the carousel menu on the home page, I need to come up with more information to display.
 - Implement Stripe

-## The UX/UI design is currently in placeholder status, once the site is functional, a design overhaul will take place.